gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Formations Guide.md

 **1.19.0**
 - Iron Bars/Glass Panes don't connect to mangrove roots
 - Pushing a lit TNT into a portal at the exact same time it explodes, it will summon an unstable tnt that appears all white and will stay that way forever

+**1.19.70**
+- Requires Experiment: Suspicious Sand can be waterlogged